yd-zd/companion-module-zerodensity-realityhub/companion/HELP.md

 * Try using HTTPS if HTTP connections are blocked

 **Rundowns Not Appearing:**
-* Check that the Show has rundowns loaded (see loadedRundownsInfo)
+* Check that the Show has rundowns loaded in RealityHub
-* Try using the Show Filter to explicitly include the show by name or ID
+* Use the Rundown Filter to filter by specific rundown names if needed
-* Verify the Show is running or has `started: true` status
+* Verify the Show is running - only running shows' rundowns are loaded by default

 **Playback Commands Not Working:**
 * RealityHub uses Show IDs (not Reality Engine IDs) for Lino API calls